This Creme Anglaise recipe is the perfect vanilla sauce for drizzling over a chocolate flourless torte or other simple dessert.

 Once the milk is ready, it is time to add it to the eggs.
 This is the one tricky part where you need to be extra careful.

-Carefully Temper The Eggs:
+How to Temper Eggs:

 If you dump the hot milk into the eggs, they will immediately cook and scramble.
 To avoid this, you need to get them used to the hot temperature of the milk.
 This is called "tempering eggs."